Jenspi/ScholarUp/README.md

-# About <name placeholder>
+# About ScholarUp
-<name placeholder> is our study app created for Mobile Applications Development in Fall 2023 and presented at InnovateUNO.
+ScholarUp is our study app created for Mobile Applications Development in Fall 2023 and presented at InnovateUNO.

-<name placeholder> is a combination of studying, planning, and _friendly_ competition. <name placeholder> uses XP from creating flashcards, studying, or mastering a concept to determine where a user would fall on a leaderboard.
+ScholarUp is a combination of studying, planning, and _friendly_ competition.
+ScholarUp uses XP from creating flashcards, studying, or mastering a concept to determine where a user would fall on a leaderboard.
 We implement daily challenges and achievements for those who enjoy the passive challenge.

 ## Meet the Creators:
 ### Jenny Spicer